About Five Points

 The Five Points Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Fresno County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Five Points, California residents are available through the local police department and authorized providers in Fresno County.
+Fingerprinting services for Five Points, California residents are available through local police (where present) and authorized providers in Fresno County.
 Services cover background checks, professional licensing, and employment screening.
+Contact the Five Points Police Department or Fresno County Sheriff's Office for scheduling and fees.

 To register to vote in Five Points, California, residents can register online through the California Secretary of State's website, by mail, or in person at the Fresno County elections office.
 California requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
-The registration deadline is typically 30 days before an election.
+The standard online and mail registration deadline is 15 days before an election; conditional voter registration is available after that deadline and on Election Day at county election offices and vote centers.
 Voters can verify their registration status and find polling locations through the California Secretary of State's voter lookup tool.
 For local municipal elections in Five Points, contact the Fresno County Clerk's office for schedules and ballot information.

 Property records for Five Points, California are maintained by the Fresno County Assessor's Office and the Fresno County Clerk and Recorder.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Fresno County, including parcels in Five Points.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Fresno County Clerk and Recorder maintains recorded documents including deeds, mortgages, liens, and easements.
 Many California counties provide online property record searches through their county websites.
-For in-person requests, visit the Fresno County offices at the county courthouse.
 The Fresno County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Five Points, California residents are available through both county and state offices.
 The California Department of Public Health, Vital Records, located in Sacramento, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in California.
 Orders can be placed online, by mail, or in person.
 Locally, the Fresno County Clerk's office issues marriage licenses and maintains marriage records for Fresno County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.